spawnmarvel/azure-automation-bicep-and-labs/README.md

 https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/

-## Exercise 2 - Build reusable Bicep templates by using parameters (check it)
+## Exercise 2 -  Part 1 fundamentals Build reusable Bicep templates by using parameters (check it)

 * Customize parameters and limit the values that can be used by each parameter
 * Understand the ways that parameters can be supplied to a Bicep template deployment